Making Deep Fried Turkey

 For years now, I’ve been wanting to know what a deep fried turkey tastes like.
 I didn’t actually want to try to make one myself because it seemed awfully messy and complicated.
 I was just hoping to be invited to a Thanksgiving dinner where someone would serve deep fried turkey.
 No such luck.
 One year, I even contemplated ordering one from KFC, but thought it was kind of expensive and didn’t know how it would turn out.

-Then I was introduced to the Masterbuilt Butterball indoor turkey fryer.
+Then I was introduced to the Masterbuilt Butterball indoor turkey fryer when I was provided a complimentary unit for review.
 The reviews I read on Amazon were very positive.
 Yes, it is possible to safely fry a turkey indoors in this self-contained unit.
 All you do is fill your fryer with some oil, place your turkey in, and take it out when it’s done cooking.
 Okay of course there’s a little more details into it to ensure you fry the turkey safely, but that’s basically what it sums up to.

 Step #1: Defrost your turkey.